 All of these are just over an hour's drive from Mountain Thyme B&B on some wonderful mountain roads.
 We have the maps and brochures and will help you plan a beautiful scenic tour of the Ouachitas.

 Lake Ouachita State Park

 Any season is the right season to see this place.
-But especially renown are the more than 100,000 daffodils from 327 varieties blooming in February, over 70,000 tulips blooming in March and the million plus lights, animated characters, and hand-made structures displayed from late November through the year end.
+But especially renown are the more than 100,000 daffodils from 327 varieties blooming in February, over 70,000 tulips blooming in March and the two million plus lights, animated characters, and hand-made structures displayed for the Christmas Season from late November through the year end.